rlfuller/react-cotd/README.md

 Some initial takeaways:
 1. All forms have a `reset()` method that will clear the form.
 Not about state, but I still learned something there.
-2. State is an object that lives inside a component and stores all the data for that component and it's childre.
+2. State is an object that lives inside a component and stores all the data for that component and it's children.
 3. Data is kept in state and react "reacts" to any changes and will update all the places that data is being used
 4. Every component can have it's own state, but it's more common to have state on the parent component & have that parent component pass the state down to it's children
 5. How do we pass the state from the parent component to it's children?
 How do we pass anything in react?
 With `props'.